gojimmypi/gojimmypi.github.io/_posts/2022-12-25-orbtrace-mini-initial-setup.md

 pacman -Suy
 ```

+Actually, I ended up running `pacman -Sy` and `pacman -Su` several times until they reported there was nothing to do.

 ming64 claimed it needed to exit, so I allowed it... gave it some time, and tried again.
 New error:

 ![ming32_setup_error_database](../images/orbcode/ming32_setup_error_database.png)